 There are two types of wildlife exports:

-Complete the Export Application Form to apply for a permit to allow the export of approved wildlife and wildlife products from Tasmania.
+Complete the Wildlife Export Permit Application Form to apply for a permit to allow the export of approved wildlife and wildlife products from Tasmania.

 Exports of Live Wildlife